Proteins - Part I: Basics and Martinize 2

 grep "^ATOM" 181L.pdb > 181L_clean.pdb

 The clean pdb structure can be used as input for martinize2 (installation instructions available here), to generate both a coarse-grained structure and a Martini 3 topology file.
 Note that martinize2 might not work with older versions of python!
-We know it does work with versions 3.X.
+We know it does work with versions >3.9.
 Have a look at the help function (i.e. run martinize2 -h) for the available options.
 Hint, valid for any system simulated with Martini: during equilibration it might be useful to have (backbone) position restraints to relax the side chains and their interaction with the solvent; we are anticipating doing this by asking martinize2 to generate the list of atoms involved.
-The final command might look a bit like this:
+A simple input command to martinize2 might look a bit like this:

+• -ss etcetc will use the etcetc dssp formatted string (i.e. a string containing letters used by dssp to indicate different secondary structure elements) that the user provides to specify how the secondary structure is treated, which must contain the same number of characters as the residues you have in the protein.
 The meaning of the abbreviations is: H: α-helix, B: residue in isolated β-bridge, E: extended strand, participates in β ladder, G: 3-helix (3-10 helix), I: 5 helix (π-helix), T: hydrogen bonded turn, S: bend, C: loop or irregular.
+In the case of the T4 lysozyme, the string required for the -ss argument is the following:

 Figure 1 | Different representations of T4 lysozyme.
 A) Licorice atomistic representation with residues (without hydrogen atoms) classified according to 4 chemical classes: yellow=hydrophobic, green=polar, blue=basic residues, red=acidic residues; B) Licorice coarse-grained representation with the same classes used in Fig. 1A.; C) Cartoon representation of the atomistic structure.
 D) Coarse-grained beads in VdW representation.
 E) Licorice representation of the backbone of the martinized protein.